jpritikin/coach/content/docs/me/meditation/senses.md

 momentary calm from mindful breathing makes it easier to withdraw from the senses, and withdrawal of the senses helps sustain the feeling of calm from mindful breathing.

+## Notes

+[^effortless]: A blindfold may be preferrable because keeping the eyes closed involves some effort.
+Ideally, withdrawal of the senses should be completely effortless.